DDDDEEP/DrawingBoard/README.md

 # DrawingBoard
-:art: A simple DrawingBoard built by QT5.9
+:art: A simple DrawingBoard built by QT 5.9